 - An accountant's report;

-- Information on payments to service providers;
+- Financial information and information on payments to service providers;

 - Assets held for investment;

 - Insurance information, including sales commissions paid by insurance carriers;

 - Information regarding any common or collective trusts, pooled separate accounts, master trusts or 103-12 investment entities in which the plan participates;

 To obtain a copy of the full annual report, or any part thereof, write or call the office of Duke University in care of Benefits Administration at 705 Broad Street, Box 90502, Durham, NC 27708, or by telephone at (919) 684-5600.
 The charge to cover copying costs will be $0.25 per page.

 You also have the right to receive from the plan administrator, on request and at no charge, a statement of the assets and liabilities of the plan and accompanying notes, or a statement of income and expenses of the plan and accompanying notes, or both.
 If you request a copy of the full annual report from the plan administrator, these two statements and accompanying notes will be included as part of that report.
 The charge to cover copying costs given above does not include a charge for the copying of these portions of the report because these portions are furnished without charge.

 You also have the legally protected right to examine the annual report at the main office of the plan (Duke University, 705 Broad Street, Box 90502, Durham, NC 27708) and at the U.S. Department of Labor in Washington, D.C., or to obtain a copy from the U.S. Department of Labor upon payment of copying costs.
 Requests to the Department should be addressed to: Public Disclosure Room, Room N-1513, Employee Benefits Security Administration, U.S. Department of Labor, 200 Constitution Avenue, N.W., Washington, D.C.
 20210.